FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Experimental Validation

 \subsection{Long-Horizon Time-Series Forecasting}

 Time series forecasting presents persistent challenges, particularly for extended prediction horizons where error accumulation compounds modeling difficulties.
 We evaluate FlowMixer on benchmark datasets widely used in the forecasting literature, including ETT (electricity transformer temperature), Weather, Electricity, and Traffic datasets \cite{lai2018modeling}.
 Our comparisons include recent architectures such as TimeMixer++ \cite{timemixerplusplus2024}, Chimera \cite{chimera2024}, MSHyper \cite{mshyper2024, ada_mshyper2024}, CycleNet \cite{lin2024cyclenet}, and TSMixer \cite{chen2023tsmixer}.
+FlowMixer deliberately forgoes the architectural complexity of these methods: no hierarchical decomposition, no multi-scale processing, no specialized seasonal modules.
+While the semi-group property guarantees composition e.g. $\mathcal{F}_{(96)} \circ \mathcal{F}_{(96)} = \mathcal{F}_{(192)}$, enabling algebraic horizon modification, we train each horizon independently for fair comparison (see Appendix~\ref{app:horizon}).
+The practical implication: practitioners can directly transfer FlowMixer between projects without architectural modifications.
 Implementation details and hyperparameters are provided in Appendices~\ref{app:exp} and~\ref{app:hyper}, respectively.

-Table~\ref{tab:model-comparison} demonstrates FlowMixer's strong performance across multiple datasets and horizons, with particularly excellent results on ETTm2 and the 720-timestep horizon for Traffic and ETT forecasting tasks.
-What distinguishes FlowMixer is its architectural simplicity—unlike contemporary models with deep architectures and hierarchical decompositions, it achieves competitive results using just a single operational block with carefully designed constraints.
-The computational efficiency benefits from this simplicity, with FlowMixer processing most ETT datasets in under 2 seconds per epoch (see Appendix~\ref{app:hyper}).
-Ablation studies confirm these architectural choices contribute to the model's forecasting capabilities (Appendix~\ref{app:abla}), demonstrating how targeted constraints can enhance multivariate time series prediction.
+Table~\ref{tab:model-comparison} demonstrates FlowMixer's competitive performance across multiple datasets and horizons, with particularly strong results on ETTm2 and the 720-timestep horizon for Traffic and ETT forecasting tasks.
+What distinguishes FlowMixer is its architectural simplicity\textemdash unlike contemporary models with deep architectures and hierarchical decompositions, it achieves these results consistently using just a single operational layer with carefully designed constraints.
+The computational efficiency directly benefits from this simplicity, with FlowMixer processing most ETT datasets in under 2 seconds per epoch (see Appendix~\ref{app:hyper}).
+Statistical validation through Wilcoxon signed-rank tests confirms that these improvements are significant (p<0.05, see Appendix~\ref{app:wilcoxon}).
+Ablation studies confirm these architectural choices contribute to the model's forecasting capabilities (Appendix~\ref{app:abla}), demonstrating how carefully targeted constraints enhance multivariate time series prediction.